Cogmasters/concord/docs/CONTRIBUTING.md

 ### Join the Community

-Skip over to our [Discord Server](https://discord.gg/Q4Ub3wuF), our community will be more than happy to assist you with your questions!
+Skip over to our [Discord Server](https://discord.gg/Q4Ub3wuF), we will be more than happy to assist you!

 ### License and copyright